For consideration into the Doctor of Pharmacy (PharmD) program, all applicants must:

 Admissions Test (PCAT)www.pcatweb.info

-All applicants are required to take the Pharmacy College Admissions Test (PCAT) which is administered during the months of January, July and September.
-Applicants must complete the PCAT by November prior to the year they plan to start the PharmD program.
+All applicants are required to take the Pharmacy College Admissions Test (PCAT) and have a minimum of a 40 composite percentile to apply.
+Applicants must complete the PCAT by October prior to the year they plan to start the PharmD program.

 Our PCAT school code is 176.